 Bank Account Conversion

 Our platform offers you an API to convert bank account details.
 It can be a helpful option if you deal with bank account details in BBAN format and wish to convert these details into IBAN.
-In order to guarantee the best possible data, Ingenico ePayments works with Experian, one of the market leaders in delivering data and data instruments.
+In order to guarantee the best possible data, Worldline works with Experian, one of the market leaders in delivering data and data instruments.

 This API call provides three possible results